Meta’s social virtual reality (VR) platform Horizon has reached 300,000 monthly users, a growth of 10 times since its roll-out in early December.

 During a virtual meeting with employees this week, he called them “Metamates”.

-VR and Quest are key parts of the company’s metaverse vision, but it sees the metaverse as an interconnected digital world, one that bridges VR and AR, in addition to more familiar platforms like phones and computers.
+VR and Quest are key parts of the company’s metaverse vision.
+Still, it sees the metaverse as an interconnected digital world, one that bridges VR and AR, in addition to more familiar platforms like phones and computers.

 “Rolling out avatars across our platforms is an early step towards making this a reality.
 We hope your new virtual self enables you to be represented online the way you want – whether that’s to friends and family, your local community or beyond,” said Meta.